 So what should you as a dog owner do in this case?
 Do the research yourself, as all good quality information is freely available.
 Start by taking a thorough look at the vaccines available and see which ones might be needed every year or every few years.

 In the above linked study, scientists have shown that once an adult dog is vaccinated against certain diseases, including distemper and parvovirus, they have immunity for life.

 Immunity for life makes yearly vaccines a burden on not only your wallet, but also on your pet's health.
 In this case, even a vaccine every three years is unnecessary.
 Forget about it.

 However, most veterinarians will still recommend you proceed with these excessive vaccines.
 This may be because they are not aware of the modern studies and current research on puppy vaccines.
 Or maybe they provide vaccines as a business tactic to make money, or do it to avoid running other more expensive tests to check for canine diseases.

-How to know if your dog needs a vaccine
+How do you know if your dog needs a vaccine?

 So how can you prove your pet is still properly vaccinated?
 There's a thing called antibody titer test, and Dogs Naturally Magazine has published a great guide on how to use this antibody titer test.

 Basically, antibody titer test will show the amount of antibodies in your dog's blood against certain diseases.
 It's a simple blood test that can usually be done at the clinic.

 Antibody titer tests may be more expensive than a single vaccine, but it will be safer for your dog's health and cheaper in the long run.
 If your dog still has an appropriate amount of antibodies against the disease, then they don't need the vaccine booster.
 Simple.